-Our team is working to develop statistical methods and tools that can improve real-time infectious disease forecasting efforts for a variety of diseases, including dengue fever and influenza.
+Our team is working to develop statistical methods and tools that can improve real-time infectious disease forecasting efforts for a variety of diseases, including COVID-19, dengue fever and influenza.
 We focus on building robust and interpretable models that can be used by public health officials to drive policy decisions.
 For example, in a collaboration with the Ministry of Public Health in Thailand, our team built statistical forecast models to predict outbreaks of dengue fever in real-time from early 2014 through 2019 for each of the 77 provinces in Thailand.
-We also have worked closely with the CDC to produce ensemble forecasts of influenza.
+We also have worked closely with the CDC to produce ensemble forecasts of influenza and COVID-19.
 From a methodological perspective we work on developing ensemble methodology (fusing together forecasts from multiple models) and on forecasting methods that can account for reporting delays in surveillance data.

 In multi-pathogen infectious disease systems, complex immunological interactions between multiple strains of disease govern the evolutionary and epidemiological dynamics of disease.
 Understanding these interactions plays a vital role in clinical and public health decision-making.
 Our work combines multiple data streams from complex disease systems with modern statistical and computational methodologies to find evidence of complex interactions within the system.
 For example, our research was the first to use population-level data to explicitly estimate the duration of temporary immunity experienced by individuals after an infection with one of the four serotypes of dengue fever.